parraletz/space/src/content/pages/contact.md

 title: Get in touch
 seo:
   title: Contact
-  description: Get in touch through email or social media!
-Let me know how I can help.
+  description: Get in touch through the contact form, email or social media!
 ---

+## Contact Me

-Thank you for reaching out!
+Thank you for your interest in getting in touch!
 Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.

-Feel free to get in touch through any of the methods below:
+You can reach me through the contact form below, or through any of the alternative methods if you prefer.

-_Email:_
+## Alternative Contact Methods

-Feel free to drop me an email at [i@parraletz.me](mailto:i@parraletz.me), and I'll do my best to respond as soon as possible.
+**Email:** Feel free to drop me an email at [i@parraletz.me](mailto:i@parraletz.me), and I'll do my best to respond as soon as possible.

-_Social Media:_
-Connect with me on social media as well.
+**Social Media:** Connect with me on social media.
 Find me on [Twitter](https://twitter.com/parraletz) or [LinkedIn](https://www.linkedin.com/in/parraletz).

+I typically respond to all inquiries within 1-2 business days.
+Looking forward to hearing from you!